hiCozyty/homelab/readme/trusted_vaultwarden_setup.md

 ## Hardware Requirements

-1. Fedora Host with at least 1GB of RAM and 2 CPU cores.
+1. Fedora Daily Driver sitting in trusted LAN with at least 1GB of RAM and 2 CPU cores.
 2. Yubikey

 ## Install Yubikey Manager on Fedora and Set a Static Password for Long Press